AdLOak/EE407_CS455/dvhop/README.md

 dvhop
 =====

-DV-hop positioning algorithm for NS3.20
+Based off the out of date DV-hop positioning algorithm for NS3.20 developed by the user pixki.

 ###Original Installation
 Just download ns-allinone-3.20 and then: